-My claim to fame in the world of social media and blogging came in 2007 when I sold my ‘Ask A-Rod’ video game column and podcast after being served with a cease and desist for my research on the unfair selling practices of big box retailers in selling video games.
+My claim to fame in the world of social media and digital marketing came in 2007 when I sold my ‘Ask A-Rod’ video game column and podcast after being served with a cease and desist for my research on the unfair selling practices of big box retailers in selling video games.
 The important takeaway from the ordeal was that I could make a living doing what I love.

 I’m a 2-time “Top 25 Under 25 Canadian Blogger to Watch” (Front Side Bus) and the 2009 winner of the National Rogers Marketing Competition, for which I also held the title of best undergraduate speaker in Canada.
 I’ve been a part of marketing and communication for some of Canada’s largest Fortune 500 companies and world-renowned ad agencies.